Ferenc Bene jr.

 Ferenc Bene jr. (born 7 September 1978) is a Hungarian football manager and a former footballer who currently works as an assistant coach for Diósgyőri VTK in the Hungarian premier division OTP Bank Liga.
 He is the son of legendary Hungarian striker Ferenc Bene.

-On his playing career Bene spent several seasons in the Hungarian lower divisions and played one season in the Finnish top division Veikkausliiga for FC Jazz.
+During his playing career Bene spent several seasons in the Hungarian lower divisions and played one season in the Finnish top division Veikkausliiga for FC Jazz as a forward.